tlsfuzzer/tlsfuzzer/README.md

  * you're in the directory of the project (after git clone just `cd tlsfuzzer`)
  * the server you want to test is running on the same computer (localhost)
  * the server is listening on port 4433
- * and the server and will answer with data to HTTP queries
+ * and the server will answer with data to HTTP queries (answer with valid HTTP responses is optional)

 Then you can just run one of the tests in `scripts` directory, as such:
 ```